Amid drought, California advances big new reservoir project - KTVZ

 Associated Press

 SACRAMENTO, Calif.
 (AP) — What could be California’s first major new reservoir in decades has cleared a key regulatory hurdle.
-The California Water Commission on Wednesday voted in favor of the feasability of the Sites Reservoir project.
+The California Water Commission on Wednesday voted in favor of the feasibility of the Sites Reservoir project.
 The vote means that the project stays eligible to receive more than $800 million in taxpayer money.
 That’s about 20% of the project’s $4 billion cost.
 The reservoir is the largest of seven water storage projects scheduled to receive funding from a 2014 voter-approved bond.
 Environmental groups oppose the project.
 They say it would take too much water out of the Sacramento River and harm endangered species of salmon.
+A climate-change-fueled Western drought is so severe that many California reservoirs are at historic lows.